4 Billboard Analysis

 • Once we have a summary table, we’ll sort it by appearances in descending order to put the highest value on the top.

-Let’s write the code.
+Let’s write down our quest and code.

 1. Start a new section (headline, text describing goal and a new code chunk.)